 2) Charter schools are supposed to be non-profit, but they are effectively middle-men between the state and for-profit companies that administer the schools, provide services, and get big software contracts.
 Those pushing for these schools are often investors in the companies who provide these services.2 They emphasize using software to teach the kids, since the software can be “produced once and consumed many times.”
 Because charter schools are paid the same amount per student as traditional schools, this ensures high profit margins.
 Proponents of charter schools don’t care about educating kids, just making money.3

 3) Charter schools are billed as small “experiments” to see how to improve education, but most are part of a consolidated system of ownership by the same big corporations.4

-4) It is telling that pro-charter school “documentaries” like Waiting for Superman (2010), funded by charter school investors, admit that Finland has one of the best school systems in the world, but then go on to attack teachers’ unions without mentioning that Finland’s teachers are heavily unionized.
+4) It is telling that pro-charter school “documentaries” like Waiting for Superman (2010), funded by investors in private schools, admit that Finland has one of the best school systems in the world, but then go on to attack teachers’ unions without mentioning that Finland’s teachers are heavily unionized.

 5) When paired with other “reforms” like standardized testing, charter schools create perverse incentives: the schools shrink curricula to focus on the subjects that are tested, and much of the time “teaching” these subjects is spent on test-taking strategies rather than fostering genuine understanding.5

 6) The same people pushing charter schools also push for lower levels of teacher training and certification.
 They claim “competition” will generate better teachers, but in reality, it creates a race to the bottom.
 It creates a larger pool of applicants desperate to work for little pay.6